Ryan-907316/phoenix_ml/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](license) file for details.
+This project is licensed under the MIT License - see the ([license](https://github.com/Ryan-907316/phoenix_ml/blob/main/LICENSE)) file for details.

 ## Credits